ccallawa/alyvix_server_doc/monitoring_integrations/checkmk_integration.rst

 #####################

 The procedure below will show you how to integrate Alyvix test cases into the Checkmk |trademark|
 monitoring system.
-When the configuration is completed, the Checkmk installation will request the results of Alyvix runs at regular intervals via Alyvix Server's Measurements API, and the data can then be visualized within a Checkmk Service View.
+When the configuration is completed, the :iconlink:`ext|Checkmk|https://checkmk.com/` installation will request the results of Alyvix runs at regular intervals via Alyvix Server's Measurements API, and the data can then be visualized within a Checkmk Service View.

 The configuration steps below assume you have (1) created Alyvix test cases readable by Alyvix Robot that you want to monitor from your Alyvix Server located at :file:`server.alyvix.com,` and